bombless/getting-started-with-piston/README.md

 ### Set Up the Sample Project

-Clone this repository!
+Clone this repository.
 Put it wherever you want, and make sure it's easy to get back to.

     git clone https://github.com/tedsta/getting-started-with-piston.git